 In 1988, China began reporting artificial cultivation of Lions Mane.
 The mushroom is cultivated with artificial log using bottles and polypropylene bags.

 Recent scientific findings have proven that the Hericium erinaceus species is a powerful fungi with a variety of benefits.

 1. Stimulates the growth of neurons in the brain and helps with neurological disorders such as Alzheimers, Parkinsons and MS. Because of is low molecular weight, the medicinal constituents are able to pass through the blood-brain barrier, which then causes a myelin-generating influence on cerebellar glia and nerve cells.

 2. Fights against hepatoma cells and helps prevent gastric/stomach and liver cancer.

 3. Antibacterial, anti-candida, anti-tumor, anti-inflammatory.

-If you want to easily incorporate this potent fungi into your lifestyle and experience the benefits yourself, checkout our Adaptogen Superfood Pancake & Waffle Mix.
-It tastes like a plain pancake, but is paleo, gluten-free, and includes the powerful benefits of Lion's Mane Mushroom, along Reishi Mushroom, Ashwaganda, and Maca.
+If you want to easily incorporate this potent fungi into your lifestyle and experience the benefits yourself, checkout our Adaptogen Pancake & Waffle Mix.
+It tastes like a plain pancake, but is gluten-free, nut free, vegan, and includes the powerful benefits of Lion's Mane Mushroom, along Reishi Mushroom, Ashwaganda, and Maca.